iter8-tools/iter8/content/installation/red-hat.md

 ### Install the iter8 analytics service

 Download and untar the [helm chart](https://github.com/iter8-tools/iter8-analytics/releases/download/v1.0.0-preview/iter8-analytics.tgz) for the iter8-analytics service.
-The following options can be used to generate the needed yaml:
+The following options can be used to generate the needed YAML:

 ```bash
 REPO=iter8/iter8-analytics